willstepp/writings/sanctum-kthadras/sk.notes.md

 * I wish I never found that room.
 I wish I had never gone inside.
 There is so much I don’t understand and never will.

+* I feel...happy.
+I really do.
+Wanted to tell somebody (even if it's just me).

+* I awoke to find a pit had opened in the floor of my bedroom, my mother’s bedroom, where I now slept.
+And looking into it I could see that it had no bottom.
+Everything would, I knew, eventually fall into this pit, and it paralyzed me.
+And then somehow I realized I was dreaming and the pit was a part of my dream but that also it was a part of me, and then I woke up.

+I’m sorry for not always being a good daughter to you.
+I’m sorry for putting you second.
+All those times when I saw you were down and didn’t ask how you were.

+* Abigail is like the girl in the play, gentle, kind - she is waifish, always wearing a cardigan, short bob of hair exposing a delicate collar bone.
+Think a young Olivia Williams.

+* April 23
+Happy.
+Truly I am.
+Last night I had the most peaceful sleep and only good dreams.
+Tomorrow I will write more.
+Today is for me.

+* It started one night when I couldn’t sleep.
+Going down the internet rabbit hole I somehow ended up on Craigslist personals...

+* But I wasn’t there to meet a man.
+I was there cause some girl on a message board said that’s how she scored when money was tight and she was feeling the burn.

+* For the life of me I don’t know what I was thinking.
+It seems crazy now, looking back.
+And I do remember thinking, this is not safe Abbie, even as I got out of the car and approached the pathway.
+It was getting late, already after sunset...

+* This is not safe Abbie, you don’t know this man.

+* I miss her so much.
+I just want her to be alive.
+No one prepares you for this pain.
+Maybe no one can.
+No one prepares you for this much hurt.

+* I miss her so much.
+I just want her to be alive.
+No one prepares you for this much hurt.
+The center of my world is gone.

+* I am driftless.
+Alone in the cosmos.
+A planet without a sun.

+* How do I live?
+How can I?

+* "You're mine baby.
+I gave you drugs, you're mine forever."
+And I liked it.
+The man she meets in browsing personals ends up being her drug source, pimp, that she kills.

+* I was in a tunnel.
+I didn’t want happiness because it would betray her memory.

+* But now I think I can, of home and pure happiness and most of all a deep faith in the goodness of all things.

+* pure love

+* I was overcome by a feeling I wouldn't have been able to articulate back then, but can now I think, of home and pure love and most of all a deep faith in the goodness of all things.

+* Time was so short.
+And then gone.

+* I was overcome by feelings I wouldn't have been able to articulate as a nine year old girl, but can now I think, of home, and pure love, and most of all a deep faith in the goodness of all things.

+* I was overwhelmed by a feeling I wasn’t able to fully understand as a nine year old girl, but do now I believe — of home, and pure happiness, and most of all a deep faith in the goodness of all things.

+* Today I watched an episode of The Office.
+It was the one where Michael...and I caught myself giggling like an idiot...and caught my reflection in the glass of the entertainment center.
+I turned it off.
+I don't want to be happy.
+I don't want to laugh.

 ### Will